Biased inter-columnar communication and short-term plasticity in mouse barrel cortex

 Abstract

-The barrel cortex (BC) processes input from whiskers to probe and analyze objects in an environment.
-This sensory input exhibits a complex phase, direction, and frequency-dependent structure arising from whisking kinematics.
-Little is known about how BC microcircuits process this information.
-In particular, it remains unclear how the BC extracts relevant spatiotemporal features by integrating input from multiple whiskers.
-To investigate communication within and between cortical barrels, we targeted a hybrid voltage sensor (hVOS) to Scnn1a excitatory neurons in BC layer 4 (L4) of male and female mice (mean age 7.8 weeks), and imaged population responses to electrical stimulation.
-Coronal and sagittal slices presented the laminar structure with barrels aligned along stereotyped whisking directions.
+The barrel cortex (BC) processes complex direction-, frequency-, and phase-dependent input from whiskers to analyze objects in the immediate environment.
+Little is known about how BC microcircuits process this information and integrate input from multiple whiskers.
+To investigate these circuits we targeted a hybrid voltage sensor (hVOS) to Scnn1a excitatory neurons in cortical layer 4 (L4), and imaged population responses to electrical stimulation.
+BC in coronal and sagittal slices presented the laminar structure of the cortex with barrels aligned along stereotyped whisking directions.
 Voltage imaging tracked activity along an L4→L2/3→L4 relay during inter-barrel communication.
-AMPA receptor blockade demonstrated that this relay depends on excitatory synaptic transmission and revealed intra- and inter-barrel feedforward inhibition.
-Single-pulse responses were isotropic in amplitude, conduction velocity, and half-width, but latency was longer for communication with dorsal and caudal barrels.
-Furthermore, paired-pulse depression was weakest and recovery slowest for protraction-related directions, especially between caudally adjacent barrels, suggesting preferential enhancement of repetitive inputs in this direction.
-These results identify direction-dependent synaptic circuitry in the shaping of inter-barrel communication.
+AMPA receptor blockade demonstrated that this relay depends on excitatory synaptic transmission, and revealed intra- and inter-barrel feedforward inhibition.
+Communication between barrels was isotropic in response amplitude, half-width, and conduction velocity, but latency was longer for communication to caudal barrels.
+Furthermore, paired-pulse depression was weakest and recovery slowest for protraction-related directions, especially to caudally adjacent barrels.
+Such biases will preferentially enhance repetitive inputs in this direction.
+These results identify direction-dependent synaptic circuitry that shapes inter-barrel communication.
 Anisotropy in short-term plasticity aligns with whisker motion kinematics, suggesting that BC microcircuits are tuned to preserve temporal fidelity and selectively filter inputs according to whisking phase and direction.

 Article activity feed